Full Text of 1978 Treaty

 extradition, In such cases article 17 shall not be applicable.

-33. To the extent permitted under the law of the requested Party and subject to
+Article 19.
+SURRENDER OF PROPERTY - To the extent permitted under the law of the requested Party and subject to

 the rights or third parties, which shall be duly respected, all articles, instruments, ob